 For years, the main aim with SEO has been to get your content to that coveted top spot on Google.
 But that’s also changing.
 For a long time, no.1 results have often been covered in ads, or riven with stuffed paragraphs, so Google is now rewarding well-made content instead.

 This means that, instead of rankings, your core metric will become your CTR.
 If you have a lower ranking, but a healthy CTR, then it’s likely that Google is rewarding your excellent content.
+This shift highlights the significance of strategies to increase click-through rates, which can involve techniques such as enhancing organic-like traffic and engagement.
 Despite this, the rules of creating great content haven’t changed.

 You’ll still need to create great, compelling, well-researched content that gives value to readers.
 You’ll also need to make sure that it links to reputable, reliable sources, and in turn receives some solid backlinks.